laboratory-of-culture/In-the-footsteps-of-Eminescu/README.md

 ## Concept

+Literature and place seem to stand in a dual relationship, in which they affect each other reciprocally.
+Places, of course, are part of the material of literature – whether it is seemingly directly through realistic depictions of real-world places, or more indirectly as models for imagined places.
+On the other hand, literary texts are part of the cultural processes whereby human landscapes (and places) are constructed as dwellings for human beings, societies and cultures.
+When an author writes a text about a place – be it James Joyce writing about Dublin, Knut Hamsun about Oslo, or Allen Ginsberg about San Francisco – the place changes as a result of it.
+This is obviously true for certain famous and canonical texts, which frequently leave their physical marks on places – in the shape of statues of their authors, inscribed quotes, memorial plaques, literary tours and so on.
+But in principle it is true for every little text, no matter how insignificant, as long as it is read and shared among a small community of readers.
+If these arguments are accepted, then the study of the relationship between literary texts and the places they deal with should be a matter of interest not just to literary critics and authors, but to society at large.
+Making visible and accessible the invisible layers of meanings formed by the literary texts connected with places and landscapes has a potential not just for preservation and dissemination of cultural heritage, but also for enriching people's experience of their local environment (whether it is the one they live in, or one they are visiting).
+Furthermore, if the public could be encouraged to enter into dialogue with the literary heritage – that is, by writing and sharing their own texts in a place-centricsystem – this would entail a measure of cultural and democratic empowerment of citizens with regard to their local environment.

 Was developed the concept of walking route with and poetry text which belons to and a place

 ##### Chernivtsi (1858-1866)